-This handbook is the primary faculty and student guide to the policies and procedures of the East Asian Studies M.A.
-Program at The Ohio State University.
-Additional important material about graduate study at The Ohio State University can be found in The Ohio State University Graduate School Handbook published by The Graduate School at http://www.gradsch.ohio-state.edu/graduate-school-handbook1.html.
+This handbook is the primary faculty and student guide to the policies and procedures of the East Asian Studies MA Program at The Ohio State University.
+Additional important material about graduate study at The Ohio State University can be found in The Ohio State University Graduate School Handbook published by The Graduate School at https://gradsch.osu.edu/handbook.
 This handbook supplements and does not supersede Graduate School regulations and procedures.

-The East Asian Studies M.A. program builds on the very broad and rich resources of The Ohio State University.
-Students have the opportunity to study with 59 faculty in 29 different disciplines (see below).
+The East Asian Studies MA program builds on the very broad and rich resources of The Ohio State University.
+Students have the opportunity to study with dozens of faculty in various disciplines.
 They also have access to an outstanding and ever-expanding library collection of East Asian language materials.

-THE M.A.
-IN EAST ASIAN STUDIES
+THE MA IN EAST ASIAN STUDIES

-The East Asian Studies Master of Arts is designed to be a two-year interdisciplinary and terminal degree program to prepare students who desire concentrated training in East Asian language and culture (Chinese, Japanese, or Korean) either 1) before pursuing a non-academic career in government (including the U.S. Foreign Service) or the military; in pre-college and community college education; in administration of non-profit institutions with a related cultural mission; or in private-sector fields such as law, journalism, business, etc.; or 2) preparatory to continuing study of East Asia in a discipline-specific PhD program at OSU or elsewhere.
+The East Asian Studies Master of Arts is designed to be a two-year interdisciplinary and terminal degree program to prepare students who desire concentrated training in East Asian language and culture (Chinese, Japanese, or Korean) either 1) before pursuing a non-academic career in government (including the U.S. Foreign Service) or the military; in pre-college and community college education; in administration of non-profit institutions with a related cultural mission; or in private-sector careers such as law, journalism, business, etc.; or 2) preparatory to continuing study of East Asia in a discipline-specific PhD program at Ohio State or elsewhere.

 The program places heavy emphasis on 1) interdisciplinary study, and 2) development of appropriate language skills as a foundation for work in related professional and academic careers.
 The program also 3) introduces students to broad theoretical/methodological issues associated with area studies perspectives.
 To achieve the first goal, interdisciplinary work is required in at least two disciplines.
-In furtherance of the second goal, students in the regular track spend at least a third of their study in non-native East Asian language courses or courses that make substantial use of their non-native East Asian language in reading or research and must meet minimum skill levels.
+In furtherance of the second goal, students in the regular track spend about a third of their study in non-native East Asian language courses or courses that make substantial use of their non-native East Asian language in reading or research and must meet minimum skill levels.
 The final goal is served by the requirement that students take the one-credit "Introduction to Graduate Level East Asian Studies" course each semester.
-(Note: Students interested in teaching an East Asian language, or focusing only on a single discipline such as literature or linguistics, should apply for the M.A. program offered by the Department of East Asian Languages and Literatures, not this interdisciplinary program.)
+(Note: Students interested in teaching an East Asian language or focusing only on a single discipline such as literature or linguistics should apply for the MA program offered by the Department of East Asian Languages and Literatures, not this interdisciplinary program.)